MicrosoftDocs/power-automate-docs/articles/get-started-with-team-flows.md

 ----|----
 Delete |Co-owners can delete the flow
 Edit | Co-owners can edit the flow by changing how the flow works.
-Update | Make design changes to the flow such as adding or removing other [services]().
+Update | Make design changes to the flow such as adding or removing other [services](https://flow.microsoft.com/services/).
 Change permissions | Co-owners can add and remove other owners, but cannot remove the flow's creator.
 View run history | Co-owners can view the history of all runs of the flow.

-Note: Co-owners cannot remove the original creator from the list of owners of a flow.
+>[AZURE.NOTE] Co-owners cannot remove the original creator from the list of owners of a flow.

-While all owners can use all existing [connections]() in a specific flow, the co-owner is not allowed to modify the credentials used in any connection that was created by another owner.
+While all owners can use all existing services in a specific flow, the co-owner is not allowed to modify the credentials used in any connection that was created by another owner.
 A co-owner can use connections only in the flow that the connection was created in.

 ## Prerequisites

-In order to create **team flows**, you must have access to a [paid Microsoft Flow plan](https://flow.microsoft.com/en-us/pricing/).
+In order to create **team flows**, you must have access to a [paid Microsoft Flow plan](https://flow.microsoft.com/pricing/).

 ## Create a team flow by adding an owner